 Of those hatters using their own urine, any undergoing treatment for the venereal disease (now called STD) syphilis were found to produce, oddly enough, superior felt!
 It was eventually realized this was due to the mercurous chloride (HgCl) they consumed as medication.
 This led to the replacement of urine with orange-colored mercuric nitrate Hg(NO₃)₂ solution.

 The fumes resulting from the vats of solution and the drying process contained dangerous levels of mercury, which chronically poisoned the workers.
 Chronic mercury poisoning leads to tremors, mood disorders—even dementia.
 Hence victims became known as “mad hatters.”
+The person of a “mad hatter” has been caricatured in Lewis Carroll’s Alice in Wonderland.
+To the average mind, the expression is synonymous with a crazy person.

 References and Resources: